 Being a doctoral student at KTH

-Study plan for doctoral subject areas and doctoral programmes
+General syllabus for doctoral subjects and doctoral programmes

-The study plan for doctoral subject areas defines the admission requirements, compulsory and recommended courses and other requirements in order to qualify for examination.
+The general syllabus for a doctoral subject defines the admission requirements, compulsory and recommended courses and other requirements in order to qualify for examination.

-At KTH, postgraduate studies are organised into doctoral programmes that provide a natural platform for collaboration with other graduate students in the same field and an opportunity to forge valuable contacts that will enrich your future career.
+At KTH, doctoral studies are organised into doctoral programmes that provide a natural platform for collaboration with other doctoral students in the same field and an opportunity to forge valuable contacts that will enrich your future career.

 As a doctoral student at KTH, you will have the opportunity to attend courses at other universities that cooperate with KTH.